 In the summer of 2010 NOBTS took on the project of probing the ancient water system at Tel Gezer.
 The broader excavation of Tel Gezer (under the directorship of Dr. Steven Ortiz of SWBTS and Dr. Sam Wolff of the Israel Antiquities Authority [IAA]), took the summer off to publish the results of its last four seasons.
 In the interim, NOBTS under the leadership of Drs.
 Dan Warner, Dennis Cole, and Jim Parker (all professors at NOBTS) and Dr. Tsvika Tsuk (of the Israel National Parks Authority) took on the challenge to reopen the ancient water system at Gezer, which first was exposed beginning in 1905 by the British archaeologist Robert A. S. Macalister.
 Since his excavations left several unanswered questions, such as, what is the source for the water, what is the date of the tunnel, and what is its overall function, reopening the system was necessary to clarify these issues.
 Since the tunnel first was exposed, over 10 meters of fill had accumulated in the tunnel, which leads to a cave or cavern that is the source for the water.
 This diagonal stepped tunnel leading to the cavern is over 40 meters long heading in an eastern direction.
 On the link page for CAR, one can check out the Photo Gallery, Video updates, and Can You Dig It blog on what we are doing and the extent of exploration into this cavern.

-The Center for Archaeological Research sponsors several lectures throughout the year.
-The CAR brings top scholars working in the field of biblical archaeology to report on recent findings and developments in the field.
+The Moskau Institute and the Center for Archaeological Research sponsor several lectures throughout the year.
+The Moskau Institute and CAR bring top scholars working in the field of biblical archaeology to report on recent findings and developments in the field.
 Most lectures are open to the public.